TutorialDoctor/Piskel-Art/README.md

 This is a collaborative, free collection of game assets made with [@piskelapp](https://twitter.com/piskelapp)

+- [ ] This collection is much large now.
+I just have to updated it

 If you want to contribute please follow the [design specifications](design_specs.md) so that the art is consistent.
 (Design specs are subject to change).

 ## Video Tutorials